-Acheson Doyle Partners was engaged by the Co-Cathedral of St. Joseph to restore the 1912 Spanish Colonial style church to its original splendor.
-The initial phase of this project, exterior restoration, included new slate roofing, copper gutters and leaders, with stand-offs installed on the south-facing roofs to accommodate future solar panels.
-The brick and terra-cotta facades were cleaned and repointed, and the stained glass windows were restored by Botti Studio.
+Acheson Doyle Partners was engaged by the Roman Catholic Diocese of Brooklyn to restore the exterior of the 1912 Co-Cathedral of St. Joseph to its original Spanish Style splendor.
+The project included new slate roofing, copper gutters and leaders, and installing stand-offs on the south-facing roofs to accommodate future solar panels.
+The brick and terra-cotta facades were cleaned and repointed, and the stained-glass windows were restored by Botti Studio.
 Portions of the bell towers, structurally unstable and beyond repair, were replicated in cast fiberglass reinforced plastic (FRP) to match the original terra-cotta.
 The broad granite entrance steps, cleaned, reset and free of a former fence enclosure, anchor the main facade and create a welcoming street presence.